Caption: Search efforts continue for missing Malaysian Flight MH370. Photos provided by Aus Maritime Agency.

 Aliens abducted the plane.

-“Everybody wants to get a handle on something right now,” former Federal Aviation Administration investigator David Soucie said of the myriad theories.
+“Everybody wants to get a handle on something right now,” former Federal Aviation Administration investigator David Soucie said of conflicting theories.
 “No one has an answer, so they’re going to try to put one on it.
 So that creates all kinds of assumptions.”

 CNN’s Wen-Chun Fan, Thom Patterson and Catherine E. Shoichet contributed to this report.